gr2m/find-hearted-contributions/README.md

 ♥️ https://github.com/octokit/webhooks.js/issues/76
 ```

+## Why?

+As an Open Source project maintainer, I like to give shoutouts as part of a regular project update.
+For example, here is my updates issue for Octokit: [octokit/rest.js#620)](https://github.com/octokit/rest.js/issues/620).
+Here is a [comment containing a typical "Thanks" section](https://github.com/octokit/rest.js/issues/620#issuecomment-484601114).

+But not all contributions are worthy a shoutout.
+Not all worthy contributions are code.
+It was quite time consuming to go through all contributions since the last update and find the ones I’d like to give a shout out for.
+So I started to use the ❤️ reaction on issues, pull requests and comments as a way of boomarking the contributions for a later shoutout as I see them.

+Digging out these hearted items turned out harder than I thought, so I wrote this CLI to help me with that from here on.

+If you find it useful, please share where / how you use it 😊

 ## Contributing

 This is a very early version of something that I hope to become very useful for many maintainers out there.
 I’m open to any kind of contributions, be it ideas, code improvemetns, tests, or documentation.